conor-mccaffrey/pands-project2021/README.md

 #### *Analysis of each variable through Histograms*

 The next step is to be able to visually inspect our data.
 To achieve this, histograms of each variable (Sepal length/width, Petal length/width) were created.
 The histograms displayed the ranges (in cm) of each variable plotted against the frequencies.
-This provides additional information about the variance of the data across each variable.
+This provides additional information about the distribution of the data across each variable.
 An example of the code is as follows :

 ```Python